WHAT DO YOU GET?

 - Undertake sustainable practices in the classroom.

-- Be able to share new learning with others including families and communities outside of their school environment.
+- Be able to share new leaning with others including families and communities outside of their school environment.